rwynn/monstache-site/src/config.md

 phase by setting the refresh_interval to -1.
 Remember to reset the refresh_interval to a positive value and do a force merge after the indexing phase has completed if you decide to temporarily turn off refresh, otherwise you will not be able to see the new documents in queries.

+## direct-read-split-max

+int (default 9)

+The maximum number of times to split a collection for direct reads.
+This setting greatly impacts the memory consumption of Monstache.
+When direct reads are performed, the collection is first broken up into ranges which are then read concurrently is separate go routines.
+If you increase this value you will notice the connection count increase in mongostat when direct reads are performed.
+You will also notice the memory consumption of Monstache grow.
+Increasing this value can increase the throughput for reading large collections, but you need to have enough memory available to Monstache to do so.
+You can decrease this value for a memory constrained Monstache process.

 ## exit-after-direct-reads

 boolean (default false)